wombleton/gitlaw-nz/acts/C/Commerce Act 1986.md

     *   (b) in purported compliance with such a requirement, furnishes information or produces a document knowing it to be false or misleading---

-    commits an offence and is liable on summary conviction to a fine not exceeding $10,000 in the case of an individual, or $30,000 in the case of a body corporate.
+    commits an offence and is liable on conviction to a fine not exceeding $10,000 in the case of an individual, or $30,000 in the case of a body corporate.

-    Section 99A: inserted, on 1 July 1990, by [section 36][593] of the Commerce Amendment Act 1990 (1990 No 41).
+    Section 99A: inserted, on 1 July 1990, by [section 36][594] of the Commerce Amendment Act 1990 (1990 No 41).

     Section 99A heading: amended, on 2 September 1996, by section 9 of the Commerce Amendment Act 1996 (1996 No 113).

     Section 99A(1): amended, on 2 September 1996, by section 9 of the Commerce Amendment Act 1996 (1996 No 113).

     Section 99A(2): amended, on 2 September 1996, by section 9 of the Commerce Amendment Act 1996 (1996 No 113).

+    Section 99A(3): amended, on 1 July 2013, by [section 413][563] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 99B Purpose of sections 99C to 99P (which relate to assistance to overseas regulators)

 *   The purpose of [sections 99C to 99P][381] is---

     *   (a) to provide for when and how the Commission may provide compulsorily acquired information and investigative assistance to overseas regulators; and

     *   (b) to clarify other matters relating to sharing other kinds of information with overseas regulators.

-    Section 99B: inserted, on 24 October 2012, by [section 5][594] of the Commerce (International Co-operation, and Fees) Amendment Act 2012 (2012 No 84).
+    Section 99B: inserted, on 24 October 2012, by [section 5][595] of the Commerce (International Co-operation, and Fees) Amendment Act 2012 (2012 No 84).

 ##### 99C Definitions of terms used in sections 99B to 99P